Mixture of Attentions For Speculative Decoding: Methodology

 \subsection{Loss}

-Let \smallLM be parameterised by $\bm\theta$, we use a similar training loss as EAGLE, i.e. a reverse-KL loss, shown to be more suitable for distillation \citep{gu2024minillmknowledgedistillationlarge}, with a Smooth-L1 loss $\mathcal{L}$ between the predicted activations of the \smallLM $\bm{\hat{o}}^{L+1-N}$ and the target one obtained from \bigLM:
+Let \smallLM be parameterised by $\bm\theta$, we use a similar training loss as EAGLE, i.e. a forward-KL loss, with a Smooth-L1 loss $\mathcal{L}$ between the predicted activations of the \smallLM $\bm{\hat{o}}^{L+1-\text{TLI}}$ and the target one obtained from \bigLM:

 To keep the training lightweight, we do not generate from \bigLM or \smallLM during training.
 This loss is only defined over the response part of the prompt of a fixed training dataset.